dnlbauer/WHAM/README.md

     -c, --cyclic     For periodic reaction coordinates.
 If this is set, the first and last coordinate bin in each dimension are treated as neighbors for the bias calculation.
     -h, --help       Prints help information
+    -g, --uncorr     Estimates statistical inefficiency of each timeseries via autocorrelation and removes correlated samples (default is off).
     -V, --version    Prints version information
     -v, --verbose    Enables verbose output.